adqgit/temp/README.md

-# simple currency converter created using create-react-app
+# simple currency converter created using create-react-app environment and Ant Design
 # currency exchange rates are taken from https://ratesapi.io/
 #